Hersh3yy/transletez-moi/README.md

-# Transletez-moi
+# Translatez-moi
-An API that leverages OpenAI's API to translate a user provided json or json file of phrases to a target language of choice.
+An API that leverages OpenAI's API to translate a user provided JSON object or JSON file to a target language of choice.

 ## Tech Stack
 - PHP 8.4